FREQUENTLY ASKED QUESTIONS

 - Sustainability: Sustainability is ingrained in our ethos, as technological innovations have the power to improve lives whilst preserving the environment and natural resources for future generations.

 - Pioneering: We aim to reward breakthrough research and technological innovations and support young researchers early on in their journeys to help them realize their fullest potential.

 B. ABOUT THE VINFUTURE PRIZE

 The Prize reinforces the idea of a holistic interdisciplinary approach for eligible areas within the STEM (Science, Technology, Engineering and Mathematics) fields and focus on research topics rather than specific focused fields.
 The research/invention/innovations of the nominee(s) will need to have proven real-life impacts for the Grand Prize or the potentials to make real-life impacts for the Special Prizes that help solve real-world problems for millions of people which align with at least one of the United Nations’ Sustainable Development Goals (SDGs).

 4. What is the value of the VinFuture Prize and where does the Prize fund come from?

-The VinFuture Prize is managed by the VinFuture Foundation, an independent, not-for-profit foundation in Vietnam, which is set up with an initial endowment of VND 2,000 billion (~USD 100 million) from Mr. Pham Nhat Vuong, the Founder and Chairman of Vingroup JSC, a technology, industry, and services company in Vietnam, and his wife, Madam Pham Thu Huong.
-Detailed information about the award amount can be found on our website.
+The VinFuture Prize is managed by the VinFuture Foundation, an independent, not-for-profit foundation in Vietnam, which was set up with an initial endowment of VND 2,000 billion (~US$ 100 million) from Mr. Pham Nhat Vuong, the Founder and Chairman of Vingroup JSC, a technology, industry, and services company in Vietnam, and his wife, Madam Pham Thu Huong.

 - VinFuture Special Prize for Innovators from Developing Countries: Dedicated to an exceptional researcher or innovator currently working in a developing country institute.
 A list of developing countries by the United Nations is available here.